Drudge Report: Political leanings

 In 2009, Matt Drudge said that he is a conservative, but "more of a populist".
 Some had regarded the Drudge Report as conservative in tone, and it has been referred to in the media as "a conservative news aggregator".
 In 2008, Richard Siklos, an editor of Fortune magazine, called the Drudge Report a "conservative bullhorn".
 Peter Wallsten, writing in the Los Angeles Times, labeled Drudge a "well-known conservative warrior".
 Saul Hansell, writing in The New York Times, referred to him as a "conservative muckraker"; and Glenn Greenwald was quoted in New York magazine in August 2007 as calling him a "right-wing hack".

 In 2008, Jesse Swick of The New Republic noted that the Drudge Report frequently linked to stories that cast doubt upon global warming. "[Drudge] loves a press release from Senator Inhofe almost as much as he loves taking pot shots at Al Gore ...
 It's like flashing tasty images of popcorn and sodas between frames at movie theaters, only much less subtle."
 Ben Shapiro wrote, "The American left can't restrict Internet usage or ban talk radio, so it de-legitimizes these news sources.
 Ripping alternative news sources as illegitimate is the left's only remaining option—it cannot compete with the right wing in the new media ...
 They call Matt Drudge a muckraker and a yellow journalist."

 In 2015 and 2016, Drudge repeatedly featured pro-Trump headlines during the Republican Party presidential primaries, leading Salon and Politico to describe Drudge as "all in" for Trump.
 During the impeachment inquiry against Donald Trump of 2019, the Drudge Report began aggregating what CNN Business called "an overwhelming amount of negative news for the Trump White House".
 CNN speculated that this meant there had been a falling out.
-In 2019, Rasmussen Reports reported that Matt Drudge had sold the site and was no longer involved in its operations, which would also explain the change in editorial direction; however, that reporting was not confirmed.
+In 2019, Rasmussen Reports reported that Matt Drudge had sold the site and was no longer involved in its operations, which could also explain the change in editorial direction; however, that reporting was not confirmed.

 By 2020, some prominent conservatives—including President Donald Trump—had concluded that the Drudge Report had abandoned its alleged conservative ideology, with Fox News primetime host Tucker Carlson stating, "Matt Drudge is now firmly a man of the progressive left."
 In 2020, Austrian social scientist Christian Fuchs of the University of Westminster described the Drudge Report as an alt-right website.